 - evidence about the breach of planning law

-- the personal circumstances of the occupiers of the land
+- your personal circumstances if you are occupying the land

-- whether an injunction is a proportionate action given the circumstances
+- whether an injunction is a proportionate action in the circumstances

 Use Shelter's directory to find a local advice centre if you need help with legal or other issues.

-Other organisations that can provide advice and assistance for members of the Gypsy and Traveller communities include:
+Organisations that provide advice and assistance for the Gypsy and Traveller communities include: